 Board members receive no remuneration but reasonable expenses relating to Board business are reimbursable, including expenses incurred for travel to Board meetings.

-To apply for the position of volunteer Board Member at BCCLS, please submit your cover letter and resume to:
+Please submit your cover letter and resume to:

 - Shelly at BCCLS Human Resources at firstname.lastname@example.org